sharmaram10298/python-employee-crud-operation/README.md

-# CRUD Operations in Python Django and jQuery Data table
+# CRUD Operations with Login module in Python Django and jQuery Data table
  * Project: Employee crud Operation
  * This is a crud operation performed on the employee list.
 # Prerequisites: